 |PNB||Superteller ATM Peso||3,000||300|

-** OFW accounts have no maintaining balance requirement, but you need to send money from abroad to your account at least once in 12 months.
+- ** To maintain your BDO Kabayan account, you need to send money from abroad to your account at least once in 24 months.

-****BPInoy Savings Account has no maintaining balance requirement, but you need to send money to your account at least once every 3 months.
+- ****BPInoy Savings Account has no maintaining balance requirement, but you need to send money to your account at least once every 3 months.